-Credit cards were first introduced in the 1950s and has since gone on to become one of the most procured financial products in the world.
+Credit Cards were first introduced in the 1950s and has since gone on to become one of the most procured financial products in the world.
 It would not be far from the truth if one were to say that credit cards have changed the landscape of the financial world today due to their popularity across the globe.
 This financial tool may be small and unassuming but has completely changed the way loans and purchases work in the world today.
 There are a number of reasons as to why credit cards are so popular.
 One of them is the convenience factor.
 Carrying one or even two credit cards is better than carrying a wad of cash.
 Additionally, individuals can use funds with just a swipe as most merchants accept credit card payment for their merchandise.

 Due to its popularity, this financial product can be availed from a number of banks and financial providers as long as the eligibility criteria is met.
 Not everybody can avail credit cards however, as there are certain conditions that need to be met before one becomes eligible This is due to the fact that credit cards are not free.
-In addition to joining fee and/or annual fee, customers will have to pay the credit card bill every month during the billing cycle.
+In addition to joining fee and/or annual fee, customers will have to pay the credit card bills every month during the billing cycle.
 In case cardholders are unable to pay the bill completely, they can also pay just the minimum amount that is due.
 However, in case the bill is not paid in full, an interest rate will be imposed on the subsequent payments.
 If left unchecked, this amount can end being quite hefty resulting in the cardholder falling into a debt trap.
 Therefore, one must be able to afford a credit card.

 Therefore, only if an individual meets the required eligibility criteria can he/she procure a credit card.
 Eligibility factors for a credit card varies depending on the age, income and credit score of the applicant, among other factors.
 However, sometimes individuals may not meet the above criteria for various reasons and these applicants can avail an add-on or supplementary credit card.